 Larry Richman, LDS Missionary in the Guatemala-El Salvador Mission (1974-1976)

-I learned Spanish at the Language Training Mission (LTM) and used Spanish for four months of my mission among the people in Ahuachapán in El Salvador and in Retaluleau on the coast in Guatemala.
-Then, I was called to serve for the rest of my mission among the Cakchiquel Indians in the highland mountains of Guatemala.
-I learned the Cakchiquel language and spent the rest of my mission teaching in Cakchiquel, although we still spoke Spanish among the Latin people who also lived in these towns.
+- Language.
+I learned Spanish at the Language Training Mission (LTM) and used Spanish for four months of my mission in Ahuachapán in El Salvador and in Retaluleau on the coast in Guatemala.
+Then, I was called to learn Cakchiquel (one of over 50 Mayan languages native to Guatemala).
+I spent the rest of my mission teaching the Cakchiquel Indians in the highland mountains of Guatemala, although we still spoke Spanish among the Latin people who also lived in these towns.
+It was unusual for outsiders to speak Cakchiquel, and it led to an acceptance and cultural understanding beyond what most missionaries experience.

 - Mission Home in Salt Lake City, Utah (August 3–7, 1974)